microsoft/ApplicationInsights-Kubernetes/docs/troubleshoot-rbac-permissions.md

 * --namespace **default**: This is the target namespace, it is usually where your applications deploys to.
 * system:serviceaccount:**default**:**default**: The first default is the **namespace** of the service account.
 The second is the **name** of your service account.

-The response for the commandline will simply be `yes` or `no`, for example:
+The response for the command-line will simply be `yes` or `no`, for example:

 ```shell
 $ kubectl auth can-i list pod --namespace default --as system:serviceaccount:default:default